PlotPyStack/guiqwt/doc/disthelpers.rst

 Making such an executable program may be a non trivial task when the script dependencies include libraries with data or extensions, such as `PyQt5` or `guidata` and `guiqwt`.
-This task has been considerably simplified thanks to the helper functions provided by :py:mod:`guidata.disthelpers`.
+This task has been considerably simplified thanks to the helper functions provided by :py:mod:`guidata.utils.disthelpers`.

 Example
 ~~~~~~~